DataDog/integrations-core/snmp/README.md

 ```
 init_config:
   ## @param mibs_folder - string - required
-  ## Specify an additional folder for your custom mib files (python format).
-  #
   # mibs_folder: <PATH_TO_ADDITIONAL_MIBS>

   ## @param global_metrics - list of elements - (required if none at the instance level)
-  ## Specify global_metrics you want to monitor by using MIBS for Counter and Gauge.
-  ## global_metrics are applied to all instances where use_global_metrics is set to true at the instance level.

   # global_metrics:
   ## - MIB: <MIB_NAME>
   ##   symbol: <SYMBOL>

 instances:
     ## @param ip_address - string - required
-    ## The IP address of the device to monitor.
-    #
   - ip_address: localhost

     ## @param port - integer - required